-Single detailed Nautiloid specimen, Orthoceras sp, from the Devonian era, 380 million years old.
+A grouping of detailed Nautiloid specimens, Orthoceras sp, from the Devonian era, 380 million years old.
 Excavated in Morocco.

-Fossilised in hewn black marble, this polished fossil specimen will make a stylish addition to any collection
+Fossilised in black marble, this piece will make a stylish addition to any fossil collection

 Shopping with us supports the Australian Museum